 GBP Software started in Barrington, Illinois in 1979.
 Initially, the company specialized in developing accounting software on a contract basis.
 Then, in 1980, they moved on to custom database software and consulting for an insurance agency.

 After moving to Lexington, Kentucky in 1983, the company was once again involved in developing accounting software, but also developed terminal emulation and file transfer software for use with modem-based bulletin board systems.

-In 1984, GBP Software created software to control engraving machines made by Dahlgren (a French company that I can't directly find online, but we did find a company named SureGrave that sells them in the UK).
+In 1984, GBP Software created software to control engraving machines made by Dahlgren (which, according to this article about Dahlgrenwas a pioneer in the market).
 The initial software was used to speed up the creation of corporate seals for the US's largest manufacturer of corporate seals.
 Eventually, the company worked on creating drivers to engrave from commercial drawing packages on the Apple Macintosh computer (released in January of that year).

 By 1990, GBP Software was back again working on new software, this time a software product called WatchTower, an SNMP network management product for the Apple Macintosh computers, released in 1991.
 WatchTower was an expensive product, released through InterCon and sold only a few hundred copies, but revisions continued through 1994.